Yelp/elastalert/docs/source/running_elastalert.rst

 Requirements
 ------------

-- Elasticsearch
+- Elasticsearch 6.x, 7.x.
 - ISO8601 or Unix timestamped data
-- Python 3.9
+- Python 3.10.
+Require OpenSSL 1.1.1 or newer.
 - pip
-- Packages on Ubuntu 21.x: build-essential python3-pip python3.9 python3.9-dev libffi-dev libssl-dev
+- Packages on Ubuntu 21.x: build-essential python3-pip python3.10 python3.10-dev libffi-dev libssl-dev

-If you want to install python 3.9 on CentOS, please install python 3.9 from the source code after installing 'Development Tools'.
+If you want to install python 3.10 on CentOS, please install python 3.10 from the source code after installing 'Development Tools'.

 Downloading and Configuring
 ---------------------------